 Old fortress and the Old British hospital in Corfu Town

-The fortress with the long history and the abandoned British hospital surrounded by a great deal of mystery and horror rumors
+The fortress with a long history and the abandoned British hospital are surrounded by a great deal of mystery and horror rumors

 The Achilleion Palace in Gastouri village

 The Palace was built by Empress Elizabeth of Austria who became known as the sad queen Sissy.

 It is a place to visit and it sits at the edge of the village Gastouri, 6 miles from Corfu town.

 Myrtiotissa Nudist Beach in Western Corfu

 A small, remote sandy beach on the west coast of Corfu, since the decade of the 60s it became the only beach on the island of Corfu where nudism was officially tolerated.

 One of the most beautiful beaches in Europe, reached by a steep path or by the sea, a rather small sandy beach difficult to spot from the sea, separated from Glyfada beach by a thin but high rock.

 Liston in Corfu Town